 Financial aid at independent schools exists for three primary strategic reasons: 1) to provide points of access for a socioeconomically diverse range of families who might otherwise be unable to consider our schools; 2) to support enrolled families who, due to unexpected circumstances, may require new and often temporary assistance in order to remain at the school; and 3) to provide schools with flexible options to meet their enrollment goals, even if it means discounting the cost of any remaining available spaces.
 While my focus in this post is on strategic reason #1, each of these goals matters greatly to supporting sustainably accessible schools.

 Our philosophy at Georgetown Day School is to assess a family’s financial picture as conveyed through their financial aid application and to then meet 100% of their demonstrated financial need.
-This means that if a student is admitted and their family qualifies for a $25,000 financial aid package, we will award $25,000 in financial aid.
-This may seem obvious, but this is not the case everywhere.
 Because each school has different financial capacities, and because virtually all of our schools are constrained by budget considerations and the desire to serve as many families as possible, not every school will find itself in a position to fund 100% of a family’s demonstrated need.
 This should be a question you ask at all schools to which you are applying if you will also be a candidate for financial aid.
-Also keep in mind that unlike in higher education, financial aid awards at K-12 private schools are not typically issued as grants or loans and are therefore not intended to be paid back to the school.
+Also keep in mind that unlike in higher education, financial aid awards at K-12 private schools are not typically issued as loans and are therefore not intended to be paid back to the school.

 As another point of clarification, financial aid is not necessarily the same thing as a scholarship.
 There are indeed independent schools that offer scholarships, typically for students who demonstrate exceptional merit or talent in relation to other applicants.
-(There are also a small number of non-school organizations that provide scholarship opportunities to families attending K-12 schools.)
-Sometimes these scholarships are financially need-based, and sometimes they are not.
-The presence or absence of such scholarships at any given school does not necessarily correlate to its financial strength or its commitment to a diversity of families—it merely indicates the strategic choices the school has made to meet any or all of the three financial aid goals named above.
+Sometimes these scholarships are financially need-based, and sometimes they are not, depending on the school and the unique strategies it has made to attract a mission-aligned student body.

 What does the financial aid application process entail?